wohlfea/sea-301-d2/class-01-jquery-and-the-dom/README.md

 The majority of your daily programming practice should come from working on your independent assignments.
 Primarily, you'll be building yourself an online portfolio web site.

-Your first independent assignment follows...
+Your first independent assignment can be found in the `portfolio-assignment` subdirectory of every class folder.

 ## Helpful Resources for Class 1
  - Watch these videos on Agile Software Development: